chiragha/chiragha/README.md

 </div>

-- :seedling: I’m currently learning Data Structures and Algorithms with Java and working on it.
+- :seedling: I’m currently learning React, Ajax, Jquery with API and working on it.

 - :zap: In my free time, I solve problems on GeeksforGeeks and Hackerrank.